 - developing online resources related to e-learning (free e-documents, EU funds, conferences).

-The tasks of the Rector's Proxy for Student Safety and Security include:
+The tasks of the Department of Security, Safety and Equal Treatment include:

 - danger prevention,